-- 1. "Letter From Birmingham Jail" - 2.
-"Politics and the English Language"
+1. Martin Luther King Jr.'s "Letter From Birmingham Jail"

+2. George Orwell's "Politics and the English Language"

-1. "Letter From Birmingham Jail"
+1. Martin Luther King Jr.'s "Letter From Birmingham Jail"

 Although he was a renowned orator, Martin Luther King Jr. was also a master of argumentative writing.
-His "Letter from Birmingham Jail" is one of the greatest modern argumentative essays.
+His "Letter From Birmingham Jail" is one of the greatest modern argumentative essays.
 Written in 1963 while he was jailed for participating in a nonviolent demonstration against segregation, King's letter was addressed to clergy who had publicly denounced the protests.